xavdid/universal-test-runner/README.md

 ## Usage

 Once installed, the command `t` will be available.
-Run that in a folder with tests and it'll do its best to run your unit tests.
+Run that in a folder with tests and it'll do its best to run your unit tests:

 ```
 % t